PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 }

 ```
-* A path (required) – each screen should be mapped to URL path
+* A path (required) – each screen should be mapped to the URL path

-* A title (optional) – title of the action being tracked.
-It is possible to use slashes / to set one or several categories for this action.
+* A title (optional) – the title of the action being tracked.
+It is possible to use slashes (`/`) to set one or several categories for this action.

-To automatically use the activity-stack as path and activity title as name use overloaded screen method:
+To automatically use the activity-stack as a path and activity title as a name, use the overloaded screen method:
 ```java
 public class YourActivity extends Activity {
    ...